 Blemishes though aren't easy to detect with the naked eye, meaning that they don't affect the beauty of the diamond very much.
 Therefore, if you're more of a casual buyer and don't care about owning a perfect diamond, this plays to your advantage.
 Diamonds with blemishes will get a lower clarity grade, which will make them more affordable for you while still getting a beautiful diamond.

 - Grain boundries

-An important point to remember when searching for diamond jewelry or a diamond is to buy from a jeweler or company that you can trust.
-A qualified jeweler will assist you in understanding diamond clarity even more and selecting the diamond you want.
+An important point to remember when searching for diamond jewellery or a diamond is to buy from a jeweller or company that you can trust.
+A qualified jeweller will assist you in understanding diamond clarity even more and selecting the diamond you want.